Jack-r2factory/vue-tutor-project-intro/README.md

 npm run dev
 ```

 This will clone the project down, install it, and host it on your local server.
+Click on the link or navigate to http://localhost:3000/ on your web browser.
 We then need to open another terminal and follow these commands:

 ```
 cd vue-tutor-project-intro/tutor-project